rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network.md

 ## Native Network

-Native Network allows you to communicate with different packages or nodes that are deployed in the cloud within the same local area network.
-This eliminates the need of creating a separate routed network for the local communication and significantly decreases the latency and provides better performance for local communication between ROS nodes.
+Native network allows you to communicate between different ROS environments that are deployed in the cloud or devices (within the same local area networks).
+This eliminates the need of creating a separate routed network for the local communication and significantly decreases the latency and provides better performance for local communication between ROS nodes

-  The native network also works effectively with more than one ROS master by using the [FKIE multimaster](https://github.com/fkie/multimaster_fkie) tool and maintains the communication in peer to peer manner.
-You can create more than one native network for redundancy.

-  {{%notice note%}}
-  Native Network is a beta feature and is currently supported on cloud runtime.
-  {{%/notice%}}
+In case of native network, all the connected ROS environments can discover each oher and the communication happen in peer-to-peer manner.
+Each ROS environment has its own ROS master and the rapyuta.io platform uses a component using FKIE multimaster for peer-to-peer manner.

+### Multi-Robot Communication Using Native Network

   {{% notice note %}}
   Native Network doesn’t support scoped or targeted topic (service or action) directly.
 The topics are whitelisted in the form of **/*/topics** and you can remap these topics for communication.
 For more information on remapping, [click here](http://wiki.ros.org/roslaunch/XML/remap).

   {{% /notice%}}

+### Cloud Native Network

+Cloud native Network allows you to communicate between different ROS environments that are deployed in the cloud within the same local area network.

+When creating a cloud routed network, the **Resource limit** field defines the memory allocation and computational ability of the routed network.
+These resources are reserved in the platform for effective ROS communication.
+You can choose the resource limit of a routed network based on the following requirements.

+* size of ROS messages
+* frequency of ROS messages
+* number of topics/services/actions
+* QOS of ROS message
+* number of publishers/subscribers that will be active under a particular routed network

+### Device Native Network

+{{%notice note%}}
+Native Network is a beta feature and is currently supported on cloud runtime only.
+  {{%/notice%}}